Zaloog/kanban-python/README.md

 ![header](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_header.PNG)
-The [clikan] Kanban App inspired me to write my own Terminal Kanban Application, since I preferred a more simple and guided workflow.
+The [clikan] Kanban App inspired me to write my own Terminal Kanban Application since I preferred a more simple and guided workflow.

-**kanban-python** also comes with more features and customization options.
+**kanban-python** also comes with more features, like custom column creation, automatic scanning and customizable config file to support you being productive.

-This package was developed with [pyscaffold], which provides nice project templates and takes over much of the boilerplate for python packaging.
+This package was developed with [pyscaffold], which provides awesome project templates and takes over much of the boilerplate for python packaging.
 It was a great help for developing my first package and I can highly recommend it.